-Finally, the Oil and Gas Security Exercise in Chile (4th OGSE) was held in Santiago on 13-15 March 2019.
-The OGSE in Chile was a 'blind' type exercise where participants were briefed about hypothetical oil and gas supply disruptions without prior notice, with seven experts from different institutions forming the Review Expert Team.
-The final report was endorsed by EWG and is available on the APEC and APERC websites since December 2019.
+The fourth OGSE in Chile was held in Santiago on 13-15 March 2019.
+It was a 'blind' exercise where participants were briefed about hypothetical oil and gas supply disruptions without prior notice, with seven experts from different institutions forming the Review Expert Team.
+The final report was endorsed by EWG and has been available on the APEC and APERC websites since December 2019.